Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/index.md

 :material-roman-numeral-5: __Destroy a Workspace__

 ---
-This guide will help you how to destroy a workspace
+This guide will show you how to destroy a workspace.

 ---
 <footer markdown>